-Professional, well planned and smoothly executed, outplacement is, first and foremost, the hallmark of a caring organization.
+Professional, well planned and smoothly executed, outplacement is, first and foremost, the hallmark of a caring organisation.
 It is a process that reflects a paramount reality: employees, even those who are no longer needed, are still valued and should be treated with the same care and respect as when they were hired.
-Properly executed, it can be a lifeline for redundant workers, and an important pillar in an organization’s employer brand.
+Properly executed, it can be a lifeline for redundant workers, and an important pillar in an organisation’s employer brand.

 When managed poorly, however, there is no limit to the damage it can do to all involved.

 The true cost of a career transition gone wrong